 The Sympathetic Response and Fight or Flight

-When the body goes into a sympathetic response, commonly known as ‘fight or flight’, it takes two forms – to fight and run away or to freeze and shutdown.
+When the body goes into a sympathetic response, commonly known as ‘fight or flight’, it takes two forms – to fight and run away or to freeze and shut down.
 The fight or flight state brings it into a high state of arousal with the body diverting most of its resources to help maintain survival by fighting back or getting the hell out of there fast.
-The brain leaves a load of ‘jobs’ required in the body to focus all it has on the task in hand.
-When it is really threatened and running away has not proven fruitful, it slows everything and shuts down in order to protect its resources in a last bid for survival.
+The brain leaves a load of ‘jobs’ required in the body to focus all it has on the task at hand.
+When it is really threatened and running away has not proven fruitful, it slows everything and shuts down in order to protect its resources in the last bid for survival.

 So what is it about a screen that draws us in and holds us in so we find it hard to break away?

-Screens are one of the many things that put our body into a fight or flight state.
+Screens are one of the many things that put our body into a fight-or-flight state.
 Physically and mentally they pull us into tunnel vision, away from a broad field of vision.
-When the body senses danger, our field of vision narrows down so that we are focused on the danger in hand.
-The screen therefore becomes our ‘sabre tooth tiger’.
-Our resources are pulled to it in order to watch its every move, so that we are ready if it decides to attack.
+When the body senses danger, our field of vision narrows down so that we are focused on the danger at hand.
+The screen, therefore, becomes our ‘saber tooth tiger’.
+Our resources are pulled to it in order to watch its every move so that we are ready if it decides to attack.

-Psycho socially we often see the fight or flight effect of screens through social media and gaming use.
-The competitive and survival aspect of many games inevitably drives this response, increasing the load on the body as cortisol, heart rate and blood pressure increases.
-Yet the pull of social media can equally become a big stressor on our bodies, leaving us with a feeling of missing out on things if we don’t keep up with all the chats, fads and challenges and can also lead to feelings of inadequacy amongst the near perfect depiction of others’ lives which can also cause a huge amount of stress in ‘keeping up with the Jones’’.
+Psychosocially we often see the fight or flight effect of screens through social media and gaming use.
+The competitive and survival aspect of many games inevitably drives this response, increasing the load on the body as cortisol, heart rate, and blood pressure increase.
+Yet the pull of social media can equally become a big stressor on our bodies, leaving us with a feeling of missing out on things if we don’t keep up with all the chats, fads, and challenges and can also lead to feelings of inadequacy amongst the near perfect depiction of others’ lives which can also cause a huge amount of stress in ‘keeping up with the Jones’ ‘.

 Beware the Blue Light

 Our internal body clock responds to natural light.
-As hunter / gatherers, we would rise with the sun and go to sleep as the sun set.
-Sunlight is dominant in blue tones, which block our sleep – inducing melatonin production in favour of cortisol, to help wake us up and get on with the day.
-The orange and red tones of Sunset on the other hand, reverses this process so that the body increases its production of melatonin to help get us sleepy and get a good night’s sleep.
+As hunter/gatherers, we would rise with the sun and go to sleep as the sunset.
+Sunlight is dominant in blue tones, which block our sleep-inducing melatonin production in favour of cortisol, to help wake us up and get on with the day.
+The orange and red tones of Sunset, on the other hand, reverse this process so that the body increases its production of melatonin to help get us sleepy and get a good night’s sleep.

 Quality glasses can be more expensive but certainly worth the price.
-Blubox and Raoptics are the leaders here. if you want to try blue blocking glasses on a cheaper budget before investing then Somnoblue is a cheap alternative and Amazon have a wide selection.
+Blubox and Raoptics are the leaders here. if you want to try blue-blocking glasses on a cheaper budget before investing then Somnoblue is a cheap alternative and Amazon has a wide selection.

-Hours spent in screen time being chased by the dangerous enemy leads to the lockdown response and shut down mode.
-If you have ever tried pulling a child away from several hours on a tv you will recognize this response – it’s the one where you ask them many times to turn off the tv or put the tablet down for dinner and they just seem to ignore you.
+Hours spent in screen time being chased by the dangerous enemy leads to the lockdown response and shutdown mode.
+If you have ever tried pulling a child away for several hours on a TV you will recognize this response – it’s the one where you ask them many times to turn off the tv or put the tablet down for dinner and they just seem to ignore you.
 There is no response to your calls, but when you finally make your 20th plea, they snap or have a meltdown, seemingly from out of nowhere.

-When screens pull us into tunnel vision and we are in fight are flight mode, our ability to manage the demands of anything else alongside this decrease.
+When screens pull us into tunnel vision and we are in fight-or-flight mode, our ability to manage the demands of anything else alongside this decreases.
 Have you ever had someone come and talk to you whilst you are trying to watch something on tv or type something on the computer?
 You may well notice that it is quite hard to pull yourself away from the screen as you try to keep an eye on the ‘tiger’.
-Classic signs that your brain has gone into monotasking mode are brain fog and the inability to think clearly; underlying mild headache like what I call a ‘concentration headache’; feeling flustered by a seemingly innocuous addition of a task and tiredness, nausea, high stress, tummy aches or poor breathing patterns (as the body’s resources become over used).
+Classic signs that your brain has gone into monotasking mode are brain fog and the inability to think clearly; underlying mild headache like what I call a ‘concentration headache’; feeling flustered by a seemingly innocuous addition of a task and tiredness, nausea, high stress, tummy aches or poor breathing patterns (as the body’s resources become overused).

-Fight or flight mode was never intended as a long term strategy in our lives.
-It was meant to be available as a short term burst to hep us out of danger quickly.
-Yet more and more, we find the stress of a life filled with technology and especially screens, to be holding us in long periods of stress.
-Therefore it is really important to recognise when you are monotasking as it is a sign that your brain needs a break, it requires change in what you are doing so that it can rest, relax and go into healing mode.
+Fight or flight mode was never intended as a long-term strategy in our lives.
+It was meant to be available as a short-term burst to help us out of danger quickly.
+Yet more and more, we find the stress of a life filled with technology, and especially screens, to be holding us in long periods of stress.
+Therefore it is really important to recognise when you are monotasking as it is a sign that your brain needs a break, it requires a change in what you are doing so that it can rest, relax and go into healing mode.
 This may only be required for 5 mins as a reset but it is important and goes back to the importance of balancing screen time in our lives.

-What changes can you make from the screen?
+What changes can you make to using the screen?
 Instead of reaching for your Kindle, what books do you have lying around the house?
-Can you make a hands free voice call instead of repeated video calls?
-Can you take notes with an old fashioned pen and paper?
+Can you make a hands-free voice call instead of repeated video calls?
+Can you take notes with an old-fashioned pen and paper?
 What board games have you got that you can play together as a family?
 Instead of checking social media again, how about a walk in nature to appreciate what is all about you?